chris13300/pgnToScores/README.md

 # pgnToScores
-Tool to convert scores into curves<p>
+Tool to convert scores into curves.<p>

 command : pgnToScores.exe path_to_your_pgn_file.pgn<p>